eBay/TasCreed/docs/Overview.md

 There are lots of possible job execution exceptions, so we can hardly guarantee it runs exactly once, but we can run it at least once, with the idempotency of job execution, then it will perform the same as exactly once.

-Tumbler provides the ability to execute a **job** at least once, the jobs are recommended to be idempotency, to avoid incorrect result or side effect if the job runs several times.
+TasCreed provides the ability to execute a **job** at least once, the jobs are recommended to be idempotency, to avoid incorrect result or side effect if the job runs several times.

 The progress is like this:
 1. User submits a **job request**, *job server* will create a **job** instance from the pre-defined **job define**.